WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 There's A Woman At Maccies In Such A Bridesmaid Dress Its Unreal But Shes By Herself Pecking A t Fries

+118·2024·90 I Think The Hooodie Gave Me A Nightmare

+Its 155·2024·8434 And....
+Yeah :)
+I Feel Sad And Sick Which Is A Great Combination; Date With Roo Tomorrow So I Can Just Die Unfortunately And Dees Back So Yay So That
+I Want To Sleep In Existential Drift But I Also Dont See The Point So I Havent Yet I'll Lie Down For The Sake Of It Hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh Yeah

+Long Sleep, Feel Like Shit

+There Has To Be A Single Digit Total Of People In My Life Who Have Apologised For Something

+156•• Was A Good Day

+Roo Can Be Drugged With Mint Chocolate Ice Cream

+Playing Overwatch With Roo
+They Watched Me Play 1v1 And Lose 4-5; It Was Fun Though ^^ Hope Joined Us ^^
+Roo Doesnt Know What A Goon Cave Is; Told Her To Google It Later Also Roo Is She/they Now

+Played Comp And Thee Was A Tank Tht Did Nothing Round 1 And Then Wiped The Other Team Round Two :/